-Ultimately, the aim of the therapy is to effect a decrease of the Demands in daily communication.
+Ultimately, the aim of the therapy is to apply the learned behavioural changes in daily communication.
 However, this is something that is worked towards only gradually.
 It costs conscious effort to modify (automated) speech habits.
-For this reason, the parent is taught to apply first, during the Special Times, the modified speech behaviour (e.g., reducing the articulation rate) practiced during the treatment session.
-As soon as this is the case, the parent is asked to implement this modified behaviour during the daytime as well, rather than just during the Special Times.
-To begin with, one fixed daily situation is selected.
-The parent is asked about what could be a suitable first, daily situation.
-Examples are: when getting dressed in the morning, at bedtime, in the bathroom, on the way to school, at snack time, during dinner.
-The number of situations in which the parent communicates using the modified behaviour is gradually increased.
+For this reason, the first thing the parent does is to practise a modified speech behaviour - for example, reducing the articulation rate - during the therapy sessions.
+The same holds for practicing the skills of the child: these are first practised during therapy sessions.
+Next, the parent will practise the modified speech behaviour or the child's skills during the Special Times.
+Once the modified speech behaviour has been mastered, the parent is asked to implement this modified behaviour during the daytime as well, rather than just during the Special Times.
+To begin with, one fixed daily situation is selected, e.g., bedtime or in the bathroom, and this is gradually expanded to include new situations.

-The Special Time continues to be the time to practice a new behaviour modification.
+During Phase 1 of the treatment, the Special Times therefore continue to be the time to practice a new behaviour modification.
 A new modified behaviour is added during the Special Time, alongside the previously mastered behaviour modification.
-For example: learning to lengthen the response time latencies when speaking at a reduced articulation rate.
-Although the slower articulation rate has already been implemented in one or several everyday situations, this is not yet the case for the longer response time latency.
-Implementation of this change is first practised during the Special Times, at a moment when the parent can focus wholly on doing so.
-Once the additional behaviour has been mastered, the parent will also start implementing this in his speech behaviour with the child in the selected everyday situation(s) outside of the 15-minute Special Times.
-During these everyday situations, the parent will, for example, adopt both a slow articulation rate and long response time latency.
+Once the additional behaviour has been mastered, the parent will also start implementing this in his or her speech behaviour with the child in the selected everyday situation(s) outside of the 15-minute Special Times.
 This will free up the Special Times to start practicing a new element.
 This element is chosen by the speech therapist based on the child's specific indications and is once again learned and practiced as a further supplement.
-This might, for example, be a more equal number of turns.